 You are no doubt familiar with your utility as the entity that delivers your electricity.
-But there is another important player in getting electricity from a power plant to your home, the RTO or Regional Transmission Authority.
-For Washington, D.C, the RTO is PJM.
+But there is another important player in getting electricity from a power plant to your home, the RTO or Regional Transmission Organization.
+For much of the Eastern United States, the RTO is PJM.
 PJM is responsible for managing the transportation of electricity from power plants to the various utilities in its territory.
 Understanding PJM’s role in the electricity system is important to understanding how electric markets work and in turn what the development of solar means for these markets.

 PJM is an abbreviation of Pennsylvania, New Jersey, and Maryland after the territories where the first utilities joined together.
 Today, the PJM includes all or parts of Pennsylvania, New Jersey, Maryland, Delaware, Ohio, Virginia, Kentucky, North Carolina, West Virginia, Indiana, Michigan, and Illinois.
 It manages electricity distribution for more than 60 million people and $42 billion worth of electricity.